 It is tempting to believe that institutions must have a definition of antisemitism if they are to effectively combat it.
 But this is not true.
-In the American legal system, we don't define "racism," sexism," "ageism," or any other form of "ism."
+In the American legal system, we don't define "racism," "sexism," "ageism," or any other form of "ism."
 Instead, we prohibit discrimination on the basis of broad protected classes and empower courts to evaluate facts to determine whether discrimination on those categories occurred.
-Defining those terms statutorily would open a pandora's box where lawmakers across the country could adopt competing definitions.
-How Nebraska might define one of those terms would look very different from how California would.
-In considering whether to adopt the IHRA definition of harassment for use in college campus disciplinary hearings, you are not merely deciding how the term will be used in Nebraska; you are declaring that it is also acceptable for California, New York, and every other state to define these hotly contested terms as they see fit.
+Defining those terms statutorily would open a Pandora's box where future Congresses (and lawmakers across the country) could adopt competing definitions.
+How a Democratically controlled Congress might define one of those terms would look very different from how this Congress would.
+In considering whether to adopt the IHRA definition of harassment for use in college campus disciplinary hearings, you are not merely deciding how the term will be used today; you are declaring that it is also acceptable for future Congresses to define these hotly contested terms as they see fit.

 The real question isn't whether the particular expression is antisemitic but whether it crosses the line into one of the unprotected categories of speech, such as true threats, harassment, or incitement of violence.
-NE LB 538 makes no attempt to define harassment, incitement, or violence in a way consistent with First Amendment jurisprudence.
+S.558 makes no attempt to define harassment, incitement, or violence in a way consistent with First Amendment jurisprudence, and the savings clause in the bill does not fix its constitutional defect.